Timeline of women's suffrage in the United States: 1780s

 Senator Aaron Sargent introduced the first federal amendment to grant women the right to vote.

 1789: The Constitution of the United States grants the states the power to set voting requirements.
 Generally, states limited this right to property-owning or tax-paying white males (about 6% of the population).
 However, New Jersey also gave the vote to unmarried and widowed women who met the property qualifications, regardless of color.
 Married women were not allowed to own property and hence could not vote.

 1800s

 1807: Voting rights are taken away from women in New Jersey.

 1830s

 1838: Kentucky passes the first statewide woman suffrage law allowing female heads of household in rural areas to vote in elections deciding on taxes and local boards for the new county "common school" system.

 1840s

-1848: New York.
-Women's suffrage was proposed by Elizabeth Cady Stanton, and agreed to after an impassioned argument from Frederick Douglass.
+1848: Elizabeth Cady Stanton formally proposes women's suffrage at the Seneca Falls Convention in New York, following an impassioned speech from Frederick Douglass.